arkency/posts/posts/2017-07-14-how-to-safely-store-api-keys-in-rails-apps.md

 #### Cons

-* If you ever send Group as json, via API, or serialize to other place, you might accidentally leak the API key as well.
+* If you ever send `Group` as json, via API, or serialize to other place, you might accidentally leak the API key as well.
+Take caution to avoid it.
 * If your database or database backup leaks, the keys leaks as well.
 This can especially happen when developers download backups or use them for development.

 ## Save in DB and encrypt (secret in code or in ENV)